 Where this fits

-But if what you actually need is to feed fresh, clean, correctly-extracted web content into an agent, the case is strong: highest truth-recall of the three tools on Firecrawl's own dataset, the fastest median scrape and search, and a footprint small enough (a single ~8 MB binary) that you can run it right next to the agent instead of operating a scraping cluster to answer one question at a time.
+If what you need is to feed fresh, clean, correctly-extracted web content into an agent, the case is strong: highest truth-recall of the three tools on Firecrawl's own dataset, the fastest median scrape and search, and a footprint small enough (a single ~8 MB binary) that you can run it right next to the agent instead of operating a scraping cluster to answer one question at a time.
 It is open (AGPL-3.0), it is local, and it speaks MCP so the model can just call it.

-Start with the 500 free lifetime credits, wire up crw_search and crw_scrape as MCP tools, and see whether the recall difference shows up in your own retrieval quality.
+Start with the 1000 free lifetime credits, wire up crw_search and crw_scrape as MCP tools, and see whether the recall difference shows up in your own retrieval quality.
 That is the number that will actually change your agent's answers.

 Benchmark provenance: 3-way scrape figures are from Firecrawl's public scrape-content-dataset-v1 (1,000 URLs, 819 labeled), diagnose_3way.py, single run of 3,000 requests, 2026-05-08.
 Search figures are from a 100-query benchmark across 10 categories, benchmarks/triple-bench.ts, single point-in-time run.
 Footprint figures are structural facts from the README, not benchmark claims.
 Cost comparison from marketing/competitor-prices.lock.md, verified 2026-05-18.